What to make of these viral racist rants?

 In an Arkansas Walmart, an unidentified shopper told a woman "go back to Mexico," and called another woman the N-word.
 At a Nevada airport, one man yelled profanities at another man speaking Spanish on the phone to his mother.

-And in a Virginia Sprint store, a woman hurled a racist slur at a customer named Juan, saying: "This is my f** country."
+And in a Virginia Sprint store, a woman hurled a racist slur at a customer named Juan, saying: "This is my f***ing country."

 Walmart said it would ask the customer to no longer shop at their stores.
 Sprint's CEO said he and colleagues were "disgusted" by the woman's actions.

-We asked experts to weigh in on the racists rants and what may be fueling them.
+We asked experts to weigh in on the racist rants and what may be fueling them.
 Here is what they said:

-Rev. Joseph A .Darby - Vice-president of the Charleston, South Carolina NAACP branch

 "It means that America is back where it was ... decades ago.
-That kind of thing went out of fashion with the Civil Rights movement; the Trump campaign brought it back into fashion," Darby said.
+That kind of thing went out of fashion with the Civil Rights movement; the Trump campaign brought it back into fashion," said the Rev. Joseph A. Darby, vice president of the Charleston, South Carolina, NAACP branch.

-President Donald Trump "tapped into seething anger" that was already boiling in those who couldn't accept an African-American president, Darby said.
-He "legitimized bigotry by the way he campaigned."
+President Donald Trump "tapped into seething anger" that was already boiling in those who couldn't accept an African-American President, Darby said.
+Trump "legitimized bigotry by the way he campaigned."

 "People who found their hope in him feel emboldened to say and do things that they wouldn't do before ...
 It leads to all kinds of foolishness that people have kept under wraps before because now they feel empowered because they think they have a President."